How do I get an Infant/Toddler CDA?

 - Complete 120 clock hours of formal childcare training (specific to the credential type).

-- Have 480 hours of experience (volunteer or paid) working in a center-based setting with children ages birth to 36 months, within 3 years of submitting your CDA application.
+- Have 480 hours of experience (volunteer or paid) working in a center-based setting with children ages birth to 36 months, within 3 years prior to submitting your CDA application.

 - Purchase a CDA Competency Standards book from the Council: YourCouncil.org.
 Choose the book specific to the setting for which you wish to apply